Other Drug Charges

 You could easily find yourself incarcerated for several months or years and fined thousands of dollars if you are arrested and convicted for charges involving cocaine or crack cocaine.
 Fortunately, you do have many legal options available to you.

 Our firm has helped many people in Michigan facing charges involving cocaine receive favorable verdicts or have their charges dismissed altogether.

 Heroin is a highly addictive illegal drug that falls under the schedule 1 classification.
 The state of Michigan and the federal government have strict laws regulating the possession or sale of heroin.
 If you have been arrested in Michigan on a heroin-related charge, it’s important to obtain legal advice as soon as possible.
 Someone in possession of less than 50 grams of heroin can face felony charges and up to 4 years in prison and $25,000 in fines.

 Even if you believe your case seems hopeless, you likely have more legal options available than you might realize.
 Many possession cases never get to trial.
 They often end in a dismissal or a plea agreement that brings about a fair resolution.

-Attorney Manley has years of experience handling complicated cases involving heroin charges in Michigan.
-That's why so many people throughout the state rely on him when they have been charged with a serious drug crime.
-Call (810) 238-0500 for a free consultation about your case.
+Our attorneys have years of experience handling complicated cases involving heroin charges in Michigan.
+That’s why so many people throughout the state rely on him when they have been charged with a serious drug crime.
+Call (810) 238-0500 to talk to us about your case.